 Habitat and Ecology

-It inhabits arboreal microhabitats in riverine habitat in montane and lowland forests.
+This species inhabits arboreal microhabitats in montane mossy forests.
+Individuals have also been found in bamboo dominated vegetation (Jose and van Beijnen 2017).
 Its breeding biology is unrecorded, but it presumably takes place in water by larval development.

 The species remains rare, but has been recorded during biodiversity surveys in 2007 (Brown et al. 2009) and 2014 (Sy and Tan 2015, Jose and van Beijnen 2017).
 Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.

 At Mount Mantalingahan the major threat is habitat destruction and degradation due to nickel and chromite mining and associated pollution (Philippines Red List Assessment Workshop May 2017).
 There are no other known threats in the other parts of its range as it occurs at high elevations, which are mostly inaccessible (Philippines Red List Assessment Workshop May 2017).